Welding Training Program

 - Have reliable transportation

 - Be able to support themselves for the duration of the training

-Introduction to Arc Welding is a 13 week course, designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.
+Introduction to Arc Welding is a Class is 13 weeks/ 455 Hour course, designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.
 Students will progress from basic arc welding to the welder qualification test for structural welders.
 Includes basic safety for welders and an introduction to hand tools.
 Develop knowledge to work safely

 within industry standards and to recognize and avoid hazards.

 Learn how to safely establish and utilize an oxy-fuel outfit for cutting of steel and the basics of the thermal cutting processes.
 Use power tools for preparation of base metals prior to welding, be able to use measuring devices and fit-up tools effectively.

 Identify the AWS classification of electrodes and their application to the various welding procedures as well as the limitations of filler metals.
 Select the proper polarity and current requirements for various electrodes and identify the common welding processes used.

 Recognize common weld discontinuities, defects and successfully inspect work to industry standards set forth in the “AWS D1.1 Structural welding code.”
 Be aware of the requirements of a “Welder Procedure Specification.”
 Students will be